MilesMcBain/rmdgh/README.md

 reprex needs to also, and there's awkward iterative back and forth involving context switching between applications.

-This is exactly the kind of source-output syncronisation and context switching pain that `{knitr}` and `{rmarkdown}` take away.
+This is exactly the kind of source-output synchronisation and context switching pain that `{knitr}` and `{rmarkdown}` take away.
 Why wouldn't we draft GitHub issues and comments that mash up code and prose in RMarkdown?!

 ## Why are you using Rmd instead of Quarto?